Daniellien2018/Chronic_Disease_Indicators_Data_Visualization/README.md

 ## 🚀 Project Execution - COPD Demo
 ### 00. Data Collection
 Before running this project, ensure that the proper data has been collected from the data sources listed above.
-Collect the rqeuired data into `data/raw/`
+Collect the rqeuired data into `data/raw/`.
+Do not rename any of the dataset filenames.

 ### 0. Data Cleaning